BrokenSwing/Comixaire/specifications/software-design/library-items-crud/README.md

 ## Library item update sequence diagram

-The following diagram describes how a library item is updated from the point the `update()` method of the `LibraryItemFromController` is called by the JavaFX view associated to it.
+The following diagram describes how a library item is updated from the point the `update()` method of the `LibraryItemFormController` is called by the JavaFX view associated to it.

 ![Library item update sequence diagram](./update-library-item-sequence-diagram.svg)